khianvictorycalderon/my-postgresql-files/README.md

-# My Supabase Postgresql Files
+# My Postgresql Files
-Every file in here is applicaple to be run on supabase only.
+Every file in here is applicaple to be run on postgresql.

 ---